discourse/prometheus_exporter/README.md

     -c, --collector FILE             (optional) Custom collector to run -a, --type-collector FILE        (optional) Custom type collectors to run in main collector -v, --verbose
-        --auth FILE                  (optional) enable basic authentication using a htpasswd FILE --realm REALM                (optional) Use REALM for basic authentication (default: "Prometheus Exporter") --unicorn-listen-address ADDRESS
+    -g, --histogram                  Use histogram instead of summary for aggregations --auth FILE                  (optional) enable basic authentication using a htpasswd FILE --realm REALM                (optional) Use REALM for basic authentication (default: "Prometheus Exporter") --unicorn-listen-address ADDRESS